-Quinoa is a tall grass that flowers, goes to seed, and then, once the leaves turn from green to yellow, is harvested using a combine thresher that chops off the tops of the plant, loosens and then separates the seeds from the chaff.
+Quinoa is a tall grass that flowers, goes to seed, and then, once the leaves turn from green to yellow, it is harvested.
+A combine thresher harvests the quinoa by chopping off the tops of the plant, loosening, and then separating the seeds from the chaff, or husk.

-Whole quinoa seeds are still enclosed in a husk, or shell.
-And it's on the exterior of these husks on which the saponin occurs.
+Whole quinoa seeds are still enclosed in a husk or shell.
+The exterior of these husks is where the saponin is located.
 (Technically this husk is actually the dried flesh of the fruit that produces the seed.)
 This husk is removed before the quinoa is packaged and sold.
 Given this process, commercially packaged quinoa shouldn't have any remaining husk on it.

 Happily, the solution to preventing bitter quinoa is very simple.
-All you need to do is rinse your uncooked quinoa in cold running water for a minute or so, until the water runs clear.
+All you need to do is rinse your uncooked quinoa in cold running water for a minute or so until the water runs clear.

-I like to use a mesh strainer rather than a colander, so that the quinoa doesn't get rinsed out of the holes.
+Given the small size of the quinoa, a mesh strainer works much better than a colander, because the quinoa will not get rinsed out of the holes.

-You can sort of sift the quinoa around with your fingers while it's rinsing.
+While rinsing the quinoa, you can sort of sift the quinoa around with your fingers to make sure it is all fully rinsed.
 Once the water runs clear, you can shake out the excess water and then prepare it as usual.

-Note too that in recent years, owing to the exploding popularity of quinoa, new cultivars of quinoa containing lower amounts of saponin are being developed through selective breeding, given the grain's popularity.
+Note too that in recent years, new strains of quinoa containing lower amounts of saponin are being developed through selective breeding, given the grain's popularity.
 Which means bitter quinoa may one day be a thing of the past.
 Until then, use this simple tip to avoid any bitterness in your quinoa and enjoy the health and nutritional benefits of this food.